-The image of a previously ‘un-identified’ sitter, in 1st French Empire style costume, showing off a gold finger band and superb pearl earrings, seated on a green silk velvet bench.
+This image of a previously ‘un-identified’ sitter wearing 1st French Empire style costume is showing off a gold finger band and superb pearl earrings, seated on a green silk velvet bench.

-She is one of the great works of art in the celebrated David Roche Foundation of English Regency and French Empire decorative arts at Adelaide in South Australia.
+She is one of the great works of art in the celebrated collection of English Regency and French Empire decorative arts in Adelaide in South Australia managed by the David Roche Foundation.

-The portrait, an oil on canvas signed lower left R Lefévre Fecit was also displayed in the first exhibition of this amazing private collection to be held at the David Roche Gallery in Adelaide post Easter 2012.
+The portrait, an oil on canvas signed lower left R Lefévre Fecit was also displayed in the first exhibition of this amazing private collection to be held at the David Roche Gallery in Adelaide.

-It has been suggested, by some in the know the sitter is Bernardine Eugénie Désirée Clary (1777 – 1860) former fiancée of Napoleon Bonaparte, and later Queen Consort of Sweden and Norway?
+It has been suggested that the sitter is Bernardine Eugénie Désirée Clary (1777 – 1860) former fiancée of Napoleon Bonaparte, and later Queen Consort of Sweden and Norway?

-If it does turn out to be proved to be Désirée, it will be yet another coup for this renowned Australian collector David Roche, whose amazing ‘cabinet of curiosities’ will be bequeathed to the people of South Australia.
+If it does turn out to be proved to be Désirée, it will be yet another coup for the renowned late Australian collector David J K Roche AM (1930 – 2013), whose amazing ‘cabinet of curiosities’ was bequeathed to the people of South Australia.

 Preliminary examination and knowledge that both portraits reveal a small blemish or beauty spot to the left hand side of her nose, is surely an intriguing co-incidence.